 Helping with cutting skills

-Using scissors successfully to cut is an important is a rite of passage for any child.
-Especially those who have ‘accidentally’ cut off a chunk of their hair, or even better, their sibling’s hair!
+Using scissors successfully to cut is an important functional skill for all children.
+We know giving children scissors comes is potential hazards, such as an ‘accidental’ self or sibling haircut, or the realignment of curtain lengths.
+In spite of this, we also know it’s helpful to get children started early so they have some skills before they start school.
 In this article, I will give you six simple tips for teaching scissor skills to children who are finding learning to cut with scissors more difficult.
 You can use the tips with any child, not just those who are struggling with their cutting skills.

 1. Ensure the child is holding both the paper and the scissors

 This might sound quite obvious, but it is a common error I see in the classroom.
-Often the adult will ‘help’ the child by holding the paper and just letting them use the scissors.
+Often the adult will ‘help’ the child by holding the paper and letting the child only hold the scissors.
 In order to be successful with cutting skills, children need to learn to use both of their hands together.
-They need to know that the scissor needs to line up with the paper.
 They must be able to hold the paper steady and in the right position for the scissors.
-If the adult is holding the paper for the child, then they don’t learn scissor skills correctly.
+Then, they need to learn how to line the scissor up with the paper.
+If the adult is holding the paper for the child, they don’t learn scissor skills correctly as they aren’t learning how to coordinate both hands at the same time.

 2. A child that has their thumbs facing the ceiling will develop more mature scissor skills

 Frequently you will see children turn their hand over, so their fingers are on the top of the paper or scissors.
 This reduces the movement and control they have over their hands when cutting.
 The result is the child has less control when they move the paper and scissors.
-Their hand position restricts the amount of movement available.
+The incorrect hand position restricts the amount of movement available.
 Therefore, it is extremely important that the thumbs of both hands face the ceiling.
 As the child’s scissor skills mature they will start to hold the paper in their finger tips instead of their whole hand.
+I explore this further in the training within my fine motor programme.

 demonstrating using scissors with thumbs facing the ceiling